 - Current UK Prime Minister Rishi Sunak has a strong international background.

 - Many of our elite and celebrities speak more than one language.
 Michael Bloomberg and former President George Bush both speak Spanish.
-Former First Lady Melania Trump is said to speak 5 languages (she was born and grew up in Europe).
+Former First Lady Melania Trump is said to speak 5 languages (she was born in and grew up in Europe).
 Many well-known celebrities speak languages other than English and often have residency in other countries.